purnimaporwal/purnimaporwal/README.md

 ## Hi, I'm Purnima 🎓

-I grew up in Auraiya, Uttar Pradesh, India asking why some people's choices are freer than others.
+I grew up in Auraiya, Uttar Pradesh, India, asking why some people's choices are freer than others.
 Economics gave me the tools to investigate that question properly.

-MSc in Development Economics at Nottingham, then research work at IDS Jaipur with India's Time Use Survey data, and now a research internship at IFAD in Rome, reviewing whether rural development interventions actually work, for whom, and why.
+MSc in Development Economics at Nottingham, then research work at IDS Jaipur with India's Time Use Survey data, and now a research internship at IFAD in Rome, reviewing whether rural development interventions actually work, for whom, and how.

 I'm building toward a PhD in development economics.
 This GitHub is the evidence trail: real problems I worked on, documented honestly, including the parts that didn't go as planned.